puppetlabs/puppet-docs/source/puppetdb/1/install_from_source.markdown

 - Deployments of **100 nodes or fewer** can continue to use the default built-in database backend, but should [increase PuppetDB's maximum heap size][configure_heap] to at least 1 GB.
 - Large deployments should [set up a PostgreSQL server and configure PuppetDB to use it][configure_postgres].
 You may also need to [adjust the maximum heap size][configure_heap].

-You can change PuppetDB's database at any time, but note that changing the database does not migrate PuppetDB's data, and the new database will be empty.
+You can change PuppetDB's database at any time, but note that changing the database does not migrate PuppetDB's data, so the new database will be empty.
 However, as this data is automatically generated many times a day, PuppetDB should recover in a relatively short period of time.